 Assessment Gathering of information about what a student knows, understands and is able to do.
 A process, as opposed to an actual test or instrument.
 Assessment, Formative Occurs when teachers feed information back to students at regular intervals (also known as 'Assessment in ways that enable the students to learn better, or when a student can for Learning') engage in a similar self-reflective process.
 Assessment, Summative The attempt to summarize student learning at some point in time.
 Used to (also known as 'Assessment identify the learning that has occurred, and to report to parents and students of Learning') about student progress in school.
 Baseline The initial information collected to provide a standard against which future outcomes can be compared.
 The student's current level of performance in his or her focus area for improvement prior to implementation of an intervention.
 Benchmark Important student outcomes or goals for a grade within a particular domain (e.g. reading), that students should be achieving during the course of a school year (e.g., fall, winter, spring) in order to be on target for end-of- year performance by the end of that school year.
-Curriculum-Based Measures for ongoing monitoring of students' progress through a Measures (CBM) curriculum; CBMs may be locally developed, or purchased through various Measures (CDM) vendors and publishers. vendors and publishers.
+Curriculum-Based Measures for ongoing monitoring of students' progress through a Measures (CBM) curriculum; CBMs may be locally developed, or purchased through various vendors and publishers. vendors and publishers.
 Examples: Unit assessments, quizzes Diagnostic assessment A variety of assessment tasks and processes are used to determine students' level of knowledge, skills, and understandings at the beginning of a course, grade level, unit, and/or lesson.
-Diagnostic assessments can be triggered by the student's performance on the universal screen, as additional assessments are required to clarify and target the needs of individual students when the information provided by other types of assessments, such as universal screens, is not sufficient or too broad. too broad.
-Examples: Fountas and Pinnell Banchmark Assassment System Formative Assessment Examples: Fountas and Pinnell Benchmark Assessment System Formative Assessment Formal and informal assessment processes and tasks used by teachers and atudants during instruction and throughout a unit or source of study to students during instruction and throughout a unit or course of study to monitor student progress, elicit evidence of learning gaps and strengths, and provide feedback to students so that they can adjust their learning process.
+Diagnostic assessments can be triggered by the student's performance on the universal screen, as additional assessments are required to clarify and target the needs of individual students when the information provided by other types of assessments, such as universal screens, is not sufficient or too broad.
+100 b10au.
+Examples: Fountas and Pinnell Benchmark Assessment System Formative Assessment Formal and informal assessment processes and tasks used by teachers and Pormative Assessment students during instruction and throughout a unit or course of study to monitor student progress, elicit evidence of learning gaps and strengths, and provide feedback to students so that they can adjust their learning process.
 The "in-time" data acquired can be used to adjust teaching/instruction.
 Progress Monitoring Progress monitoring tests are typically given every 6-8 weeks.
 It is the means of tracking students' progress toward a goal.
-Examples: Running Record
+Every less Dunning Deserved Examples: Running Record